Attention-deficit/hyperactivity disorder (ADHD)

 - Having a parent or sibling (especially an identical twin) with ADHD

-Parenting styles may influence the symptoms of ADHD but do not cause it.
+Parenting styles may affect the symptoms but do not cause ADHD.

 Inattentive (classic 'ADD')